The Haunting of Bird House

 I had the shape.
 Now, I need only bring it to life.

 So here and there over the months that followed, I started to build the first one.
-The more I worked on it, the more I fussed over all the details, both large and small, frequently inventing new way to do things that I had never done before.
+The more I worked on it, the more I fussed over all the details, both large and small, frequently inventing new ways to do things that I had never done before.
 I frequently found myself testing the limits of what the wood would allow me to do, but usually, we (the wood and I) found a nice compromise.

 The final product contains every bit of detail I could think of that screams HAUNTED HOUSE!
 There’s the rotted siding exposed to the elements by peeling paint, the planks used to haphazardly board up the empty windows, the tarnished copper roof dripping with patina, and the weed littered grounds which include a small private cemetery at the rear of the structure.